Durham special counsel investigation: Reactions

+In December 2019, following Durham's unusual public statement disagreeing with Inspector General Horowitz's conclusions, former FBI Director James Comey criticized Durham, warning: "Don't be a part of the sliming of the IG and the department as a whole.
+Do your work."

 Trump and his supporters in conservative media and congress characterized the final report as explosive and groundbreaking, a "bombshell" that exposed a "treasonous charade."
 Mainstream media outlets concluded the opposite.
 Trump inaccurately posted on Truth Social that Durham had concluded "the FBI should never have launched the Trump-Russia Probe!" and sent fundraising emails declaring "I WAS FRAMED."
 Other conservative figures accused Hillary Clinton, President Biden, former president Barack Obama and a cast of other Democrats of conducting what Breitbart called the "collusion hoax."

 Law professor Jonathan Turley and Republican senator Marsha Blackburn asserted the Russian collusion theory was a hoax invented by Clinton and her operatives.
 Although Durham insinuated Clinton involvement that fueled speculation in conservative media, he did not find evidence to bring charges against her.
+The Wall Street Journal editorial board characterized the Russia collusion narrative as a "fabrication" and called it "a travesty that shouldn't be forgotten," criticizing the FBI for displaying "double standards" between its treatment of the Trump and Clinton campaigns.

 Aitan Goelman, an attorney for Peter Strzok who was a key FBI figure in the Crossfire Hurricane investigation, accused Durham of leading a dysfunctional investigation, saying, "In fact, it is Mr. Durham's investigation that was politically motivated, a direct consequence of former President Trump's weaponization of the Department of Justice, an effort that unanimous juries in each of Mr. Durham's trials soundly rejected."

 Frank Figliuzzi, a former assistant director of the FBI Counterintelligence Division, said: